findy-network/findy-network.github.io/content/en/blog/modifiablity-and-readability/index.md

 1. namespace and module integration
 1. orthogonality
 1. interface structure (no implementation declaration needed)
-1. no `self` or `this` reserved words
+1. no `self` or `this` reserved words, you name object instances yourself
-1. real hybrid language combining OOP and need functional programming features
+1. real hybrid language combining OOP and need functional programming features concentrating simplicity
-1. standard library
+1. *batteries included* -standard library
-1. generics
+1. type polymorphism, i.e., generics

-I don't think that's even all of the features that help refactoring your code but this are the fundamentals.
+I don't think that's even all of the features that help refactoring your code but this are the fundamentals in the importance order.

-Go isn't perfect yet.
+Like any other programming language Go isn't perfect yet.
 The current error handling mechanism and strict community with their 'idiomatic' language policies restrict some of Go's refactoring capabilities.
-But you can avoid them by using some helper packages.
+But you can avoid them by using helper packages, and by using your own brains.

-And of course, there's two new language release each year.
-Let's hope that upcoming versions help us to keep our Go projects refactor-able.
+And of course, there's two new language release every year.
+Let's hope that upcoming versions help us to keep our Go projects refactor-able and maybe even help a little bit more.

 ## Code Readability